BaiGanio/chief-cook-book/README.md

 # chief-cook-book
-Ang CLI 1.7.1 - should be migrated soon...
+Ang CLI 1.7.1 - should be migrated soon